 One of the major problems in understanding the formation of galaxies is that approximately 80 percent of the baryons that make up the normal matter of galaxies are missing.
 Baryons are particles consisting of protons and neutrons.

 According to models, they were expelled from galaxies into intergalactic space by the galactic winds created by stellar explosions.

 The international team, led by researchers from the CNRS, the French National Centre for Scientific Research, and Claude Bernard University Lyon 1, used the MUSE instrument to generate a detailed map of the galactic wind driving exchanges between a young galaxy in formation and a nebula — a cloud of gas and interstellar dust.

 The team chose to observe galaxy Gal1 due to the proximity of a quasar, which served as a “lighthouse” for the scientists.

-The perfect positioning of the galaxy and the quasar, as well as the discovery of gas exchange due to galactic winds, made it possible to draw up a unique map.
+The perfect positioning of the galaxy and the quasar and the discovery of gas exchange due to galactic winds made it possible to draw up a unique map.

 The “missing” baryons must be distinguished from dark matter, which consists of non-baryonic matter of an unknown nature.

-This type of normal matter nebula is known in the near universe, but their existence for young galaxies in formation had only been supposed, the team explained.
+The team explained that this type of normal matter nebula is known in the near universe, but their existence for young galaxies in formation had only been supposed.